 Here are our basic recommendations for ensuring a healthy body and immune system that can better fight off infections and keep Herpes outbreaks to a minimum.

 Consume Omega Oils/Essential Fatty Acids.
-“Good fats” and oils are critical in maintaining health and supporting the brain, eyes, and nervous system.
-For more information about EFAs, check out the leading expert on the subject, Dr. Udo Erasmus at www.udoerasmus.com
+“Good fats” and oils are critical in maintaining health and supporting the brain, eyes, skin, and nervous system.
+For more information about EFAs, check out the leading expert on the subject, Dr. Udo Erasmus at www.udoerasmus.com, and order your oil supplements here.

 Another way to get good oils is by eating quality fish.
 Wild caught salmon is a healthy way to get your Omegas.
-Farmed salmon is an unhealthy, unnatural, toxic product and should be avoided.
+Farmed salmon is an unhealthy, unnatural, toxic product and in our opinion should be avoided.
 Wild Salmon will always be labeled as such.
-For a comprehensive look at the dangers of farmed salmon, go to http://www.farmedsalmonexposed.org/ and www.edf.org
+For a comprehensive look at the dangers of farmed salmon, go to http://www.farmedsalmonexposed.org/ and www.edf.org.
+If you can’t get good wild salmon, you can get your salmon oil in a high quality supplement.
+Check out these Wild Alaskan Salmon oil supplements at drugstore.com.

 Get regular exercise.
 Whether you work out at the gym, do dance workouts in your living room, or simply do daily walks through your neighborhood, getting your body moving is essential for good health!
 You’ll feel better and stronger physically, and studies have shown that regular exercise helps your emotional state and increases longevity, too.
 If you’ve been sedentary for a while, just start slow and easy, make it fun, and just do it!